knotking/TalkToMeAI/docs/README.md

 # TalktoMeAI

-**TalktoMeAI** is a cutting-edge web application that transforms standard AI interactions into immersive, real-time voice conversations.
-Powered by Google's **Gemini 2.5 Live API**, it enables users to speak naturally with specialized AI personas that listen, think, and respond with human-like intonation and sub-second latency.
+**TalktoMeAI** is a cutting-edge web application that transforms standard AI interactions into immersive, real-time voice and video conversations.
+Powered by Google's **Gemini 2.5 Live API**, it enables users to speak naturally with specialized AI personas that listen, think, see, and respond with human-like intonation and sub-second latency.

-Whether you need legal perspective on a contract, a fitness coach to motivate your workout, or a chef to help you cook dinner using your camera, TalktoMeAI provides a multimodal experience (Audio, Video, and Text) tailored to your needs.
+Whether you need legal perspective on a contract, a fitness coach to check your form via camera, or a chef to help you cook dinner, TalktoMeAI provides a multimodal experience (Audio, Video, and Text) tailored to your needs.

 ## 🚀 Key Features